Cloud-Sahil/K8S-NameSpaces-Replica-Controller-Replica-Set/ConfigMaps And Secret/README.md

-# Kuberneties Configmap And Secret
+# Kubernetes Configmap And Secret
 ---
 ## Introduction
 ### What is a ConfigMap?